ikey4u/wikit/README.md

 # Why it?

-MDX/MDD is a popular closed-source dictionary format which you can find many dictionaries made by a variety of folks on [pdawiki](https://www.pdawiki.com) or [freedict](https://freemdict.com/).
+MDX/MDD is a popular closed-source dictionary format which you can find many dictionaries made by a variety of folks on [pdawiki](https://www.pdawiki.com) or [freemdict](https://freemdict.com/).
-All of this should give appreciations to the hero of `xwang` which firstly released full reverse-engineering analysis of MDX/MDD format, which you can find [here](https://bitbucket.org/xwang/mdict-analysis/src/master/).
+All of these should give appreciations to the hero of `xwang` who firstly released full reverse-engineering analysis of MDX/MDD format, which you can find [here](https://bitbucket.org/xwang/mdict-analysis/src/master/).